SWMonDragon/TowerDefensePrototype/README.md

 Install the included .apk file in your Android device, it should be running Android version over 4.4.2 for it to run properly, but the latest version is highly recommended.

 ### For Building
 Make sure the target platform is Android and your scenes have been loaded.
-On Adroid settings make sure
+On Adroid settings check that minimum SDK is set to KitKat(4.4) and target is set to Highest Installed